matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 now login
 ```

+***

 ## Angular Components

 **Angular Components**

-- All Angular apps are made of multiple different components.
+- All Angular apps made of multiple different components.
-- Each component is designed to implement one 'thing' in the app that is visible on the screen.
+- Each component designed to implement one **thing** in the app that is visible on the screen.
 - A component wraps up all the HTML and code to make one little widget work correctly.
 - A component can be reused multiple times in the same application.
 - Components can be nested, or shown inside of each other.
-- Every app has a component called the 'App' component, and it is always the most parent component.
+- Every app has a component called the **App** component, and it is always the most parent component.
-- Each component has its own Component Class, Component Template, Component CSS File, and Spec File.
+- Each component has its own:
+    - Component Class
+    - Component Template
+    - Component CSS File
+    - Spec File

 **Generating a New Component**